javiercanadillas/asm-gke/Readme.md

 ![Bookinfo](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)

-Having a polyglot application (with microservices written in different languages), although a reflection of real life, is typically a pain in the ass for a demoer to fully understand the deployment details in Kubernetes.
-But in this case, we're talking about demoing Istio and it's ability to abstract away implementation details (like security and communications in this case), so it's quite relevant to have it this way.
+Having a polyglot application (with microservices written in different languages), although a reflection of real life, is typically a pain for a demoer to fully understand the deployment details in Kubernetes.
+But in this case, as we want to showcase Istio's ability to abstract away implementation details (like security, & inter-service communications), it is pretty convenient to see how this diversity does not stand in the way of a common service management layer.

 ## Checking the deployment